tremor-rs/tremor-www/rfc/accepted/0021-command-driven-connectors.md

   connect /connector/file_list/out to /pipeline/main/in;

-  # This is the magic - we send the commands here, note the "data" port
+  # This is the magic - we send the commands here, note the "control" port
-  connect /pipeline/main/out to /connector/file_connector/data;
+  connect /pipeline/main/out to /connector/file_connector/control;

   connect /connector/file_connector/data to /pipeline/main/out;
 end;